AndroidKitKat/cv-proj/README.txt

 `python3 main.py`

+Bonus:
-To , you can download the final archive of all images with their best match from the internet.
+You can download an archive containing all of our results (processed images) from the internet.
 This archive is located at: https://www.michaeleisemann.com/assets/cv/fin_images.tar.gz

+To download the archive:
 `curl https://www.michaeleisemann.com/assets/cv/fin_images.tar.gz > fin_images.tar.gz`

-To extract the final data:
+To extract our results from the downloaded archive:
 `tar -xzvf fin_images.tar.gz`